 Try the place where you buy new batteries or other retailers that sell that type of battery.

-in cellular and cordless phones, laptop computers and camcorders – are also recyclable through RBRC (see above).
+cellular and cordless phones, laptop computers and camcorders – are also recyclable through Call2Recycle (see above).

 All types of rechargeable batteries: County Household Hazardous Waste programs accept these batteries from residents.
 See our